Unit 2 Ferry Wharf

-It would be very surprising if the compliance market didn’t remain strong for the foreseeable future, really.
-The general consensus out there seems to be that uncertain times equals more complexity and more complexity equals greater need & reliance.
+It would be very surprising if the compliance market didn’t remain strong for the foreseeable future.
+The consensus out there seems to be that uncertain times equal more complexity and more complexity equals greater need & reliance.

 And with last week’s High Court ruling against the UK government – stating that MPs must vote on invoking Article 50 of the Lisbon Treaty – this need in the compliance market may continue to rise as the provisional Brexit date of April 2019 is likely to be delayed (and subsequently the UK’s departure from the EU VAT regime).